 Far fewer plated pieces are seen after the early 1940s, the decline perhaps WWII-related.

 As collectibles, plated pieces appear to have value exceeding their bare iron counterparts only if the plating is completely intact.
-Otherwise, collectors seem to prefer and value bare iron over and above worn plating.
+Otherwise, collectors seem to prefer and value bare iron over and above even minimally worn plating.

 Similarly, the question is often asked about the possibility of re-plating worn pieces.
 The answer is that it would in most cases be too cost-prohibitive, and the result, being inauthentic, would not be considered as valuable as an intact original.

 Is it nickel or is it chrome?
 Older pieces, especially those produced before the 1930s, are more likely to be nickel than chrome.
 Wagner used only nickel.
 Griswold plated its earlier pieces in nickel, but switched to chrome at about the beginning of the "large block" TM era.
 Nickel-plated pieces usually exhibit a warmer, yellowish tone whereas chrome (chromium) gives a colder, bluish impression.
 Nickel is often finished only to a soft luster; chrome typically to a high, mirror-like polish, if not left satin/matte.

 Plated pieces can safely be cleaned using lye, and even very fine steel wool.
 Self-cleaning oven treatment may permanently discolor plating.
 Electrolysis cleaning should be avoided, as it can actually remove plating, especially if its adhesion is already compromised.